jacobbart298/sycococopy/README.md

 Or for an int: `send int(>=9) from p to q`

 ## Use of custom types
 The framework supports the use of custom types in addition to Python's primitive types.
-The custom types must be imported in the customs.py module which is located in the customs folder.
-Inheritance is fully supported, when a subtype is provided at runtime and the specification requires the superclass, it is accepted.
+Custom types must be imported in the customs.py module which is located in the customs folder.
+Subtyping is fully supported: when the object provided at runtime is an instance of the required type, it is accepted.

 When a constraint on a custom type is given in a specification, the associated comparison method must be implemented.
 Specify the:
-* \_\_eq\_\_ method for == and != comparison
+* \_\_eq\_\_ method for == comparison
+* \_\_ne\_\_ method for != comparison
 * \_\_lt\_\_ method for $\lt$ comparison
 * \_\_le\_\_ method for $\leq$ comparison
 * \_\_gt\_\_ method for $\lt$ comparison
 * \_\_ge\_\_ method for $\geq$ comparison

 ## Roadmap
-The current product is a demonstrator to showcase the possibilities of monitoring of communications between coroutines at runtime in Python.
+The current product is a demonstrator to showcase the possibilities of monitoring communications between coroutines at runtime in Python.
 To ensure that the codebase is easily readable and concepts can be extracted without undue difficulty, we have chosen not to harden the code against wrong usage.
-E.g. a given specification is not checked for correct syntax (other than the regular checks provided by antlr4) or semantics like checking for more than one provided option in a sequence, shuffle or choice.
+For instance, a given specification is not checked for correct syntax (other than the regular checks provided by antlr4) or semantics like checking for more than one provided option in a sequence, shuffle or choice.

 To enable the use of this library in a production environment, the codebase will need to be hardened to provide correct error messages when the provided specification is incorrect.
 The following is a non-exhaustive list with known issues of the specification language that need further development:
-* The `repeat` statement should only be added at the end of a compound `sequence` operator and must follow a `send`.
+* The `repeat` statement should only be added at the end of a compound `sequence` operator.
 Adding a `repeat` in a `choice` or `shuffle` operator or at an intermediate position in a `sequence` does not provide a warning, but will not work.
 * The compound operators `sequence`, `choice`, and `shuffle` should have at least two children, but no warning is produced if the protocol has zero or one child for a compound operator.
 * If a specification does not adhere to the syntax the parser does not stop, but tries to parse as good as possible.
-We recommend that an incorrect syntax should halt the parsing and provide a warning to show where the specification is wrong.
+We recommend that an incorrect syntax should halt the parsing and provide a warning to show any errors in the specification.

-### Available branches
+### Additional branches

 Initially, the framework did not support the loop and repeat operations.
-When we decided to add them, we felt it made sense to require that the repeat operation must be the final operation in a sequence and must be preceded by another operation --- the rationale being that the preceding operation brings us back to the loop state.
+When we decided to add them, we felt it made sense to require that the repeat operation must be the final operation in a sequence and must be preceded by another operation, the rationale being that the preceding operation brings us back to the loop state.
 During the validation of the framework, we came to realise that this requirement may lead to unpleasantly verbose specifications.
 Dropping the requirement and allowing the repeat operation to be placed within a choice turned out to be the solution.
 The most intuitive way of making the required changes in the builder was to employ epsilon transitions, which actually resulted in less complex builder methods with better defined responsibilities.
-The 'lambda' branch offers the refactored code that allows epsilon transitions.
+Branch 'refactor-loop-and-repeat' offers the refactored code.

 The framework maintains the full history of transitions and prints this history to the console as part of some of the error messages.
 However, the full history might become too long for effective troubleshooting and we suspect that the performance may benefit if the size of the history is limited.
-The '144-limit-number-of-messages-in-transition-history' branch offers a fix that limit the history to 10 messages.
+Branch '144-limit-number-of-messages-in-transition-history' offers a fix that limits the history to 10 messages.

 ## Authors and acknowledgment
 This project was created by Teun Schoutens and Jacob Bart as part of their Bachelor thesis project at the Open University in The Netherlands.